Attosecond physics: Weak attosecond pulse-strong-IR-fields-atoms interactions

-Equation $(1.7)$ describes the photo-ionization phenomenon of two-color interaction (XUV-IR) with a single level atom and single active electron.
+Equation $(1.7)$ describes the photoionization phenomenon of two-color interaction (XUV-IR) with a single-level atom and single active electron.

 This peculiar result can be regarded as a quantum interference process between all the possible ionization paths, started by a delayed XUV attosecond pulse, with a following motion in the continuum states driven by a strong IR field.

 The resulting 2D photo-electron (momentum, or equivalently energy, vs delay) distribution is called streaking trace.

-Attosecond techniques
+Techniques

 Here are listed and discussed some of the most common techniques and approaches pursued in attosecond research centers.

-Attosecond metrology with photo-electron spectroscopy (FROG-CRAB)
+Metrology with photo-electron spectroscopy (FROG-CRAB)

 A daily challenge in attosecond science is to characterize the temporal proprieties of the attosecond pulses used in any pump-probe experiments with atoms, molecules or solids.

 The most used technique is based on the frequency-resolved optical gating for a complete reconstruction of attosecond bursts (FROG-CRAB).